shlomoswidler/aws_swiss/README.md

 rds_swiss
 =========

 Dynamically poke holes in EC2-Classic RDS instances' security groups.

 There are many reasons you would want to keep your AWS RDS DB instances running in an EC2-Classic account, even though they are accessed from within EC2-VPC instances.
 Several reasons:

 1. You can access EC2-Classic RDS DB instances from any other server in the same AWS region.
 This means you can allow access to the DB instance from multiple AWS accounts.
-2. As a corrolary, you can therefore easily share DB Snapshots between accounts, such as moving RDS DB Snapshots from Production to Development.
+2. As a corollary, you can therefore easily share DB Snapshots between accounts, such as moving RDS DB Snapshots from Production to Development.
 3. It doesn't cost much extra.

-The holes poked (and plugged) enable access to a CIDR.
+Typical approaches to building this setup require that each app server use an Elastic IP, in order to pre-authorize and tightly control the DB Security Group ingresses.
+But Elastic IP addresses are scarce commodities, they cost you money when not in use, and they cannot be used effectively with auto-scaling pools of app servers.

+rds_swiss allows you to dynamically authorize and revoke CIDR ingresses in a DB Security Group, which allows you to operate the above kind of setup securely without resorting to Elastic IP addresses.

 Copyright &copy; 2014, Shlomo Swidler.